jpsim/ZenTuner/README.md

 * One-touch menu to apply a transposition to easily tune all instruments
 * Tap the main note to adjust preference to prefer sharps or flats
-* Works well on all screen sizes and orientations, from the smallest iPhone to the largest iPad
+* Works well on all screen sizes and orientations, from the smallest iPhone to the largest iPad or Mac

 ## Credits